CK-Yong/QboxNext/README.md

 To run Qserver, right click on the QboxNext.Qserver project in the Solution Explorer and select 'Set as Startup Project'.
 Then in the menu select Debug->Start Debugging.

-You can also use the following command from the directory where the QboxNext.Qserver.dll was built (usually located in `QboxNext.Qserver/bin/Debug/netcoreapp2.1`).
+You can also use the following command from the directory where the QboxNext.Qserver.dll was built (usually located in `QboxNext.Qserver/bin/Debug/netcoreapp2.1`):

+`dotnet QboxNext.Qserver.dll`

 ## Qserver